 Penha Longa Resort

 This elegant and luxuriously laid-back resort is housed in a former 14th century estate within the Sintra Cascais Nature Reserve.
-Taking you back to the time when hermit monks and royalty inhabited this place, a beautiful monastery from the time is part of the hotel grounds.
+Taking you back to the time when hermit monks and royalty inhabited this place, The Penha Longa Resort was a beautiful monastery from the time is part of the hotel grounds.
 The spacious rooms and suites have a contemporary feel, all featuring private balconies with views across the beautiful gardens.

 The hotel has many recreation facilities, including indoor and outdoor swimming pools, tennis and squash courts, horse riding, a fitness centre and world-class spa.
 The golf course is in the top 30 in Continental Europe.
 Also family friendly, the resort features a kid’s club, children’s playground and mini golf course.